-- Details, Details, Details: Thankfully, our vet keeps great records, so we had information on all of Tiki’s shots going back the 10 years since we rescued her.
+- Details, Details, Details: Make sure you have records of all the vet visits and vaccinations from the very first visit until the last.
 The health certificate requires the vaccine manufacturer and expiration date.
 Make sure your vet is aware of that.

-- Hire An International Pet Shipper: Although we were flying on the same plane as Tiki, our airline required a certified pet shipper make the air freight arrangements for the dog.
-We are glad we did!We used Jackie’s Pet Services out of Albuquerque, NM.
-She is certified with IPATA, the International Pet and Animal Transportation Association.
-She not only made the dog’s flight reservations, walked us through the paperwork maze, and made phone calls to bureaucracies on our behalf, she kept us calm whenever we got a little panicky.
+- Hire An International Pet Shipper: Although you and your pet may be flying on the same plane, hiring an international pet shipper will help things run smoother.
+For example, Jackie’s Pet Services is certified with IPATA, the International Pet and Animal Transportation Association.
+They not only make the dog’s flight reservations, but they also walk you through the paperwork maze, and make phone calls to bureaucracies on your behalf.

-- Plan To Arrive At The Airport In Panama During The Vet’s Working Hours: Generally, a veterinarian who approves the health certificate and home quarantine at the airport from 8 a.m. to 3 p.m. on weekdays.
-For us, this meant breaking the trip into two days so that our early morning flight from Houston arrived just in time.Be aware of holidays, too.
+- Plan To Arrive At The Airport In Panama During The Vet’s Working Hours: Generally, a veterinarian who approves the health certificate and home quarantine is at the airport from 8 a.m. to 3 p.m. on weekdays.
+However, be aware of holidays.
 There are many in the month of November, for example, and you don’t want to spend hours waiting at the airport for someone to come approve your paperwork.

-- Be Prepared To Answer Lots Of Questions: Prior to departure, we had to go through two pages of fine-printed questions with the airline.
-These ranged from could the dog be pregnant to would the dog be used for fighting.
+- Be Prepared To Answer Lots Of Questions: Prior to departure, you will have to go through a couple of pages of fine-printed questions with the airline.
+These range from could the dog be pregnant to would the dog be used for fighting.
 It’s a long part of the process and one reason you should check in several hours before the flight.

-- Make Copies Of Everything: I was shocked that after all we went through to get it and to make sure it was valid, we did not get the health certificate back from the veterinarian at the airport.
-Thankfully, for my own piece of mind, I had made copies of everything before turning it over to the airline.
-We haven’t had anyone—apartment managers, security, police officers, or park officials—ask for the dog’s papers.
-Still, I keep the little stamped OK/receipt we received from the vet at the airport in my purse, just in case.
+- Make Copies Of Everything: You will not get the health certificate back from the veterinarian at the airport.
+We recommend you make copies of everything before turning it over to the airline.
+Also, you may not have anyone—apartment managers, security, police officers, or park officials—ask for the dog’s papers once you’ve been let out of the aiport in Panama.
+Still, it’s a good idea to keep the little stamped OK/receipt you receive from the vet at the airport with you at all times, just in case.